Why You Need an Estate Plan

 An estate worth just over $1 million will have an estate tax burden of approximately $36,000.00.
 This can leave your surviving spouse or other family member facing difficult decisions about selling estate assets just to pay the taxes.

 For a married couple, there is a simple estate planning strategy using trusts to allow the spouses to pool their exemptions.
 That means when the first spouse passes, the exemption is really $2 million for the surviving spouse.
 There are other strategies involving irrevocable trusts and gift planning that can help if you are not married or your marital assets exceed $2 million.
+If you are married to a non-citizen, there are additional steps you must take to take advantage of the spousal exemption rules.

 Taking Care of the People You Want To